Loading content

 Lived Experience Advisory Panel

-Lived Experience Advisory Panel provides lived experience expertise to the Centre’s work.
+Lived Experience Advisory Panel provides lived experience expertise to the PEC’s work.

-Meaningful inclusion of lived experience in research and policymaking is one of the key principles of the Modern Slavery PEC’s work.
-To make sure that our work is meaningfully informed and co-produced with people with lived experience of modern slavery, we created a Lived Experience Advisory Panel (LEAP).
+Meaningful inclusion of lived experience in research and policymaking is one of the key principles of the PEC’s work.
+To make sure that our work is meaningfully informed by and co-produced with people who have lived experience of modern slavery and related human rights harms, we employ a Lived Experience Advisory Panel (LEAP).

 The Panel’s responsibilities include:

-• Providing meaningful input across the Modern Slavery PEC’s work and initiatives designed to support people with lived experience.
+• Providing meaningful input across the PEC’s work and initiatives designed to support people with lived experience

-• Providing meaningful input into the Centre’s vision and strategic plans and priorities;
+• Providing meaningful input into the PEC’s vision, strategic plans and priorities

-• Advising on the overall picture, coverage and development of the Modern Slavery PEC’s research and policy impact programme, including its delivery processes, research ethics, evaluation principles, framework and plans;
+• Advising on the overall picture, coverage and development of the PEC’s research and policy impact programme, including its delivery processes, research ethics, evaluation principles, framework and plans

-• Advising on the Centre’s links and relationships and partnerships with the wider community, including policymakers, business, academic and non-academic researchers and civil society;
+• Advising on the PEC’s relationships and partnerships with the wider community, including policymakers, business, academic and non-academic researchers and civil society

-• Reviewing and providing feedback on the outputs produced and funded by the Centre.
+• Reviewing and providing feedback on the outputs produced by the PEC.

-The Centre ensures a trauma-informed approach to working with the members of the Panel.
+The PEC ensures a trauma-informed approach to working with the members of the Panel.